dotnet/arcade/Documentation/Project-Docs/HelixBuildErrorOccurenceFinder/POC_Summary.md

 We can take a look at how long the program ran for different volumes of logs retrieved and parsed, as well as for different lengths of the search string.

+For one given repo and a one word string, we found:

 | Start date  | End date    | # of Occurrences | # of Files with hits     | Total time elapsed | Lines scanned/sec | Files scanned/sec | Total files scanned
 | ----------- | ----------- |-------------- | --------------------- | ------------------ | ----------------- | ----------------- | ------------------ |